 If you're planning a more intimate, laid-back ceremony, ask a friend or relative to officiate by preparing an introduction, followed by your recitation of the vows.

-Like a wedding, the celebration (aka reception) proceeding a vow renewal ceremony, can be as large and lavish and/or intimate and modest as you prefer.
+Like a wedding, the reception proceeding a vow renewal ceremony can be as large and lavish and/or intimate and modest as you prefer.
 Follow it up with dinner for two at your favorite restaurant, hire a band and rent a banquet hall, or host a fun backyard barbecue.